Analytical comparison between X(3) and X(5) models of the Bohr Hamiltonian: Introduction

-$X(3)$ which has been presented in [1-4] is said to be an exactly separable $\gamma$-rigid form of the $X(5)$ critical point symmetry [5].
-The $X(3)$ model is defined by the collective coordinate $\beta$ and two Euler angles since the $\gamma$ is assumed to be zero unlike the case of $X(5)$, where $\gamma$ is varied around $\gamma^{0}=0$ value in the harmonic oscillator potential [5].
+$X(3)$ model which was first proposed by Bonatsos$^{8}$ and recently presented by others$^{9-12}$ which is an exactly separable $\gamma$-rigid form of the $X(5)$ critical point symmetry$^{2}$.
+One of the physical significance of the $X(3)$ model is that it reveals the resemblance in the $\beta$-bands between the $X(5)$ and the $E(5)$ predictions.
+It is achieved by the exact separation of angular variables and shape.
+The $X(3)$ model is defined by the collective coordinate $\beta$ and two Euler angles since $\gamma$ is assumed to be zero, unlike in the case of $X(5)$, where $\gamma$ is varied around $\gamma^{0}=0$ in the harmonic oscillator potential$^{1}$.
 This implies that, only three variables: $\beta$ and $\theta_{i}$ are involved in the $X(3)$ model.
-An exact separation of the $\beta$ variable from the Euler angles is quite easily achievable.
-In the Bohr Hamiltonian model [6-9], $X(5)$ critical point symmetry is one of the two critical point symmetries: it is a phase transition of the first order shape, which were originally proposed in the works of Iachello [10], while $E(5)$ is the phase transition of the second order shape [10].

-In the present work, the nuclei are taken to be $\gamma$-rigid, with the axially symmetric prolate shape obtained at $\gamma^{0}=0$.
-The work presents the usefulness of a one-sided bound inverse square potential with one parameter.
-The one-parameter inverse square potential chosen is of the form
+Effortlessly, the present work treats nuclei as $\gamma$-rigid, with the axially symmetric prolate shape obtained at $\gamma^{0}=0$ and easily achieves an exact separation of the $\beta$ variable from the Euler angles.
+This exact separation of the shape variables can not be found in other shape phase changes and also in $X(5)$.

+Recently, in the literature$^{8-12}$, the Bohr-Mottelson Hamiltonian for $X(3)$ model have been constructed, solved using different potential domains and has been referred to as $\gamma$-rigid version of $X(5)$.
+However, the analytical comparison between the wave functions, the energy spectra, critical orders, spectra ratios and the electromagnetic transitional probabilities, $B(E2)$, in the ground states and in the $\beta$-excited states have not yet been presented.
+Albeit, in the recent work$^{13}$, the $X(3)$ solutions have been compared with the $X(5)-{\beta^{2}}$, $X(5)-{\beta^{4}}$ in the framework of interacting bosom model (IBM) and also compared with the experimental data, the analytical comparisons between the $X(5)$ and $X(3)$ have not been shown.

+Analytically, the present work presents the similarities and the differences between the $X(5)$ and its $\gamma$-rigid version, $X(3)$ model.
+It employs the importance of a one-sided bound and one parameter inverse square potential$^{14}$ to provide the domains for the Bohr-Mottelson Hamiltonian solutions.
+The potential has a linear slope wall just like some nuclear potentials such as the Davidson potential$^{15}$ used in ref.$^{16}$, the Kratzer potential$^{17}$ employed in ref.$^{18}$, the Morse potential used in refs$^{19,20}$ and others.
+However, the solvability of the potential in this model is such that, the differential equation containing $\beta$ is analytically solvable since the restriction of $\gamma$ to zero causes the kinetic energy term of the Hamiltonian to reduce certain number of variables and the usual Bohr-Mottelson Hamiltonian$^{21,22}$ becomes the Davydov-Chaban Hamiltonian$^{23}$ where the elemental volume is now proportional to $\beta^{3}$.
+Consequently, the vibrational kinetic energy operator of the Hamiltonian,